diglin/Diglin_GoogleAnalytics/README.md

 # Diglin GoogleAnalytics

 - Overwrite Magento GoogleAnalytics and make it compatible with the new Universal Analytics
+- Add specific ecommerce tags
 - Add category in the ecommerce transaction
 - Support of all order transaction (online/offline) based on [Hackathon project](https://github.com/magento-hackathon/UniversalGaConversionTracking) but with some bug fixes and improvements.